tatums/telegram/README.md

 ##How does it work?

 ### Messages
-When you create a message a yaml file is created.
-This file will be commited to your git repo.
+When you create a message a yml file is created in telegram/messages.
+This file will be commited to your git repo with your code.
+When another developer pulls down your code, they will also receive your message file.
+The next time they use the app.
+They will need to acknowlege your message before they can continue.

 ### Acknowledgments
 When you acknowlege a message a file is created.
 This file does not get